-We get a lot of questions from dog owners who are worried about their old dogs peeing in the house.
+We get a lot of questions from dog owners who are worried about their old dogs peeing in the house and becoming incontinent.
 It can be a very frustrating situation for owners who suddenly need to clean up after their pets, and, naturally, for their senior friends who used to be house-trained and suddenly are no longer able to control their bladders.
-Several owners experiencing these challenges with their older dogs have asked us if it is time to put their dogs down.
+Several owners experiencing these challenges with their older dogs have asked us if incontinence is a sign that they should put their dogs down.

 We know how deeply dog owners agonize over the decision to put their old dogs down, in particular in very challenging times when their old friend’s health is declining.
 There are so many personal factors to consider.
 Before you make the decision to put your dog down, you should consider the following questions:

 Is There a Veterinarian Treatment that Could Prevent Your Dog from Peeing Inside?

 If your dog has become incontinent as a result of an an already known medical condition, and a medical treatment can’t help, you can click here to skip to the next question.

 However, if your old dog has suddently started peeing in the house and you don’t know what is causing this, you should know that an old dog peeing in the house is often the result of a serious medical condition.
 If you have not done so yet, we highly recommend that you visit your veterinarian to give your senior dog a full medical exam.
 Your veterinarian might be able to put a treatment in place that can help your senior dog (Learn more about treatment options for old dog incontinence or continue reading).

 Let’s look at the most common reasons for senior dog incontinence: read about the top 8 reasons, or simply take a look at the infographic below:

 After a full exam, your veterinarian will be able to diagnose why your old dog is peeing inside the house, and help come up with a treatment plan.
 You might be able to solve the situation for your canine friend to ensure a long and happy life, and avoid having to put your old dog down simply because of incontinence.